The meetings are open to the public. You are more than welcome to attend, participate, and be a part of the work they do.

 About the Board

-The Board for Recreation, Arts and Cultural Activities now has a subcommittee known as the Tree Committee.
+The Board for Recreation, Arts and Cultural Activities has a subcommittee known as the Tree Committee.
 The Tree Committee was formed in 2011 in an effort to bring like-minded volunteers together to create and facilitate a plan for development, conservation, and care of Xenia’s urban forest resources and to promote and raise awareness about the importance of trees in our community.
 The Tree Committee volunteers support the City's efforts with regard to trimming and planting streetscape and park trees.
 They do not support requests for evaluation and/or service for trees located on private property.

-Establishing and maintaining a Tree Inventory to include a tree labeling project to identify tree species at Shawnee Park and along the bike path
+Establishing and maintaining a City of Xenia Tree Inventory to identify tree species at Shawnee Park and along the Little Miami Scenic Trail